Skip to content

 # Result: direction=up (CLI wins)

-# Add excluded tables (merged)
+# Override excluded tables

 dbslice extract --config dbslice.yaml --seed "orders.id=1" --exclude temp_data

-# Result: exclude_tables = [audit_logs, sessions, temp_data] (merged)
+# Result: exclude_tables = [temp_data] (CLI replacement)

 # Disable anonymization